openSUSE/obs-landing/_posts/development/2017-10-09-sprint-report-10.md

 Take a look into PR<a href="https://github.com/openSUSE/open-build-service/pull/3826">#3826</a>.
 </p>

 <p>We also made some changes in the view.
-Before, only a package group with a specific type and pattern type was shown, now we show the first package group with type 'image'.</p>
+Before, only a package group with a specific type and pattern type was shown.
+Now we show the first package group with type 'image'.</p>

 <p>In the Kiwi Editor, we also implemented a new feature that autocompletes the name of the packages getting the information the repositories setup in the image.
 Take a look into PR<a href="https://github.com/openSUSE/open-build-service/pull/3884">#3884</a>.
 </p>

-<p> The Kiwi Editor documentation was updated with all the new features until now and how to use it. <a href="http://openbuildservice.org/help/manuals/obs-best-practices/cha.obs.best-practices.webuiusage.html#kiwi_editor_how_to">See the documentation</a>.</p>
+<p>The Kiwi Editor documentation was updated with all the new features until now and how to use it. <a href="http://openbuildservice.org/help/manuals/obs-best-practices/cha.obs.best-practices.webuiusage.html#kiwi_editor_how_to">See the documentation</a>.</p>

 <h3>RabbitMQ</h3>